Best Bone Conduction Sunglasses

 If you are not considering bone conduction for particularly reasons (for example, for the hearing impaired to be able to hear music), we don’t recommend any bone conduction glasses any more.

-Instead, we recommend Hoyee Eyes Astrid & Nova and Bose Frames, because they have better sound quality and more advantages over bone conduction ones.
+Instead, we recommend Hoyee Eyes Envision & Nova and Bose Frames, because they have better sound quality and more advantages over bone conduction ones.

 Zungle V2 Viper & Lynx